-The Resolution 242 that was sponsored by the UK and France was adopted in the ecurity Council on November 22, 1967, was accepted by Jordan, Egypt, Lebanon and srael, and rejected by the PLO and Syria.
+The Resolution 242 that was sponsored by the UK and France was adopted in the Security Council on November 22, 1967, was accepted by Jordan, Egypt, Lebanon and Israel, and rejected by the PLO and Syria.
 It reads as follows:

-he Security Council,
+The Security Council,

-xpressing its continuing concern with the grave situation in the Middle East, mphasising the inadmissibility of the acquisition of territory by war and the need to work for just and lasting peace in which every state in the area can live in security, mphasising further that all member states in their acceptance of the Charter of the United ations have undertaken a commitment to act according to Article 2 of the Charter.
+Expressing its continuing concern with the grave situation in the Middle East,

+Emphasising the inadmissibility of the acquisition of territory by war and the need to work for a just and lasting peace in which every state in the area can live in security,

+Emphasising further that all member states in their acceptance of the Charter of the United Nations have undertaken a commitment to act according to Article 2 of the Charter.

-Affirms that the fulfilment of Charter principles requires the establishment of a just and sting peace in the Middle ast that should include the application of both the following principles:
+1. Affirms that the fulfilment of Charter principles requires the establishment of a just and lasting peace in the Middle

+East that should include the application of both the following principles:
-) Withdrawal of Israel armed forces from territories occupied in the recent conflict;

-i) Termination of all claims or states of belligerency and respect for and acknowledgement the sovereignty, territorial integrity and political independence of every state in the area d their right to live in peace within secure and recognised boundaries free from threats or ts of force;

-Affirms further the necessity

-) For guaranteeing freedom of navigation through international waterways in the area;

-) For achieving a just settlement of the refugee problem;

-) For guaranteeing the territorial inviolability and political independence of every state in area, through measures including the establishment of demilitarised zones;
+- (i) Withdrawal of Israel armed forces from territories occupied in the recent conflict; - (ii) Termination of all claims or states of belligerency and respect for and acknowledgement of the sovereignty, territorial integrity and political independence of every state in the area and their right to live in peace within secure and recognised boundaries free from threats or acts of force; - 2.
+Affirms further the necessity - (a) For guaranteeing freedom of navigation through international waterways in the area; - (b) For achieving a just settlement of the refugee problem; - (c) For guaranteeing the territorial inviolability and political independence of every state in the area, through measures including the establishment of demilitarised zones;

-'he official French text refers to withdrawal 'des territories'
+^{} The official French text refers to withdrawal 'des territories'

-A. Requests the Secretary General to designate a Special Representative to proceed to the Middle East to establish and maintain contacts with the states concerned in order to promote greement and assist efforts to achieve a peaceful and accepted settlement in accordance with the provisions and principles in this resolution.

-Requests the Secretary General to report to the Security Council on the progress of the forts of the Special Representative as soon as possible.
+- 3. Requests the Secretary General to designate a Special Representative to proceed to the Middle East to establish and maintain contacts with the states concerned in order to promote agreement and assist efforts to achieve a peaceful and accepted settlement in accordance with the provisions and principles in this resolution. - 4.
+Requests the Secretary General to report to the Security Council on the progress of the efforts of the Special Representative as soon as possible.